Updated on by

 - PowerBoss 20649 features a limited 2-year warranty

 - Stanley SHP2150 has a limited 2-year warranty

 - Wen PW31 3100 comes with a limited 2-year warranty.

 - The Sun Joe SPX3000 2030 boasts a full 2-year warranty.

 Pressure washers are either electric or gas powered.

 - Electric Pressure Washer: Electric pressure washers are either universal or induction motors.
 Typically, commercial grade pressure washers feature induction motors.
 They are larger, much heavier and less portable than a universal motor.
 An induction motor is tougher, quieter and has a longer lifespan Most home application electric pressure washers feature a universal motor because it is more affordable than an induction style.
-You can view our recommended models here.
+You can view our recommended models here: best electric pressure washer.

 - Gas Powered: Gas powered pressure washers do not require an electrical cord, so they are far more mobile than electric versions.
 They also feature far more power than their electrical counterpart.
 However, they do require gas and oil to function properly.
-See our recommended models on this page.
+See our recommended models on this page: best gas pressure washer.

 PSI (Pounds Per Square Inch)